The Iranian hills “are alive” with Mountain Watch and other groups working to clean hiking trails around cities.

 Efforts for Cleaning the Mountains

 It has been two decades since the first cleaning events in the mountains were initiated by Iranian mountaineers and environmental activists.
 Abbas Mohammadi is the head of a group called Mountain Watch that is also connected to the Alpine Club of Iran on Facebook but not active since 2013.

-According to interviews in the press, one of the aims of groups like the Mountain Watch is to lead visitors and hikers to have a more environment-friendly culture.
+According to interviews in the press (in Farsi), one of the aims of groups like the Mountain Watch is to lead visitors and hikers to have a more environment-friendly culture.
 Mohammadi says that some members of the group are tired of picking up the trash from the ground and putting it in a bag and that unaware hikers litter more rapidly.